2i2c-org/nasa-topst/book/02_Software_Tools/01_Data_Manipulation_Tools.md

 ```

 <!-- #region jupyter={"source_hidden": true} -->
 The attribute `da.rio.crs` is important for our purposes; it provides access to the coordinate reference system associated with this raster dataset.
-We will use this later when making plots that overlay raster data on background geographical tiles.
 <!-- #endregion -->

 ```python jupyter={"source_hidden": true}